TORQDL/PyDDNS/README.md

 <a id="privacy"></a>
 ## Privacy

 PyDDNS does not collect any usage statistics.
-However, as it connects to and utilizes the Dreamhost and/or Cloudflare APIs, certain information may be collected by Dreamhost and/or Cloudflare per their respective privacy policies and terms of use.
-Please visit [Dreamhost](https://www.dreamhost.com) and [Cloudflare](https://www.cloudflare.com) for more information.
+However, as it connects to and utilizes the DreamHost and/or Cloudflare APIs, certain information may be collected by DreamHost and/or Cloudflare per their respective privacy policies and terms of use.
+Please visit [DreamHost](https://www.dreamhost.com) and [Cloudflare](https://www.cloudflare.com) for more information.

 <a id="donation"></a>
 ## Donation